mgruben/smartcab/responses.md

 2. This high number of states seems correct for the `agent` to have a full understanding of the intersection and its possible next actions.
 Without an understanding this full, it seems unlikely that a **smartcab** would be able to explore alternative routes in case the chosen one is blocked.
  * For instance, consider a smartcab approaching a red light, and intends to turn right at the intersection.
 If another car approaches the intersection from the smartcab's left and intends to go forward, the smartcab must correctly ascertain that it must wait for the car to pass, even if the smartcab can legally turn right from a red light after having stopped first.
- * Even though there are 192 distinct possible states, many of these states are invalid, since they would cause an accident even in the absence of the smartcab.
+ * Even though there are 96 distinct possible states, many of these states are invalid, since they would cause an accident even in the absence of the smartcab.
 However, even strange accidents happen occasionally, so while the likelihood of many of the potential states is low, it's not zero, so the smartcab can't assume they'll never occur.
+But, note that within the confines of this assignment, other actors are presumed to make only valid decisions, so there will be some of the `96` states which our **smartcab** never sees (e.g. perpendicular traffic disobeying their red lights).

 _**QUESTION**: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring?_